Scr1ptW0lf/LinuxCheatSheets/README.md

 /home/kali/php-reverse-shell.php is php reverse shell that can be uploaded to php server

-For things running on localhost, if you have ssh session then you can forward it to yourself Using ~C , then -L 8080:localhost:8080
+For things running on localhost, if you have ssh session then you can forward it to yourself using ~C , then -L 8080:localhost:8080

 ## PHP

-With PHP, can put <?php exec("command"); ?> in a .php file then call it Or exec("command"); in interactive php
+With PHP, can put <?php exec("command"); ?> in a .php file then call it

+Or exec("command"); in interactive php

 Remember to base encode, and not have + in them as will fuck with url encoding. double base encoding usually works well

 Also, when calling .php files try both with and without the extension in web browser...